Marchev-Science/case-longevity-and-labour-market/README.md

 The case is **multilayered**: it is organised in levels of increasing depth.
 Solve the levels in order.
 A team that completes the core levels has solved the case; a team that goes further has more to show and more to say.
 The final levels are deliberately open — they reward curiosity, not checklist completion.

 > **A guiding idea.** The life expectancy tells you about one person.
 Multiplied across a population, it becomes a *total* stock of expected person-years — a quantity that can be compared with jobs, costs and consumption.
 This shift from *average* to *total* measures is the conceptual engine of the whole case.
 See [concepts.md](concepts.md) before you start.
+> **A second guiding idea.** A model is not just a forecast — it is a simulation engine.
+Once you have fitted a model for an indicator, you can drive it under different assumptions (faster or slower gains in healthy life, higher or lower retirement ages, alternative migration or participation paths) and read off what happens downstream.
+Treat each level less as a one-off calculation and more as a question you put to your models: what if?
+The same model, re-run under different scenarios, is what carries you from one level to the next.

 ---